Brian Krock

 Brian Krock is an American multi-instrumentalist, composer, arranger and bandleader based in New York City.
 Krock leads the ensembles Big Heart Machine and liddle.
 He is also active in Broadway theatre, performing in orchestras on a multitude of woodwinds.
+Brian's performed solo in many adventures, and is known as the "Jizzy Gillespie" in avante-garde circles for his use of explosive virtuosity, complex bebop phrasing, and a bright, brassy tone that illuminates the performance halls.

 Early life and education

 Krock was born in Milwaukee.
 From 2007 to 2011, he attended the University of Illinois at Urbana-Champaign, majoring in jazz studies with a business minor.
 He studied jazz saxophone with Chip McNeill, who fostered his interest in composition and arranging.
 In 2011, the University of Illinois Concert Jazz Band recorded Freeplay on which Krock received an ASCAP Young Jazz Composer Award for his composition “Yes, It's True.”

 In 2011, Krock moved to New York City to obtain his Master's in Music from the Manhattan School of Music, where he studied composition with Jim McNeely.
 While attending MSM his composition "String Quartet No. 1" received the Manhattan Prize.
 He co-founded the band Life Size, who released the studio album Bright Size Life.